Any questions?

 • Q: Why haven’t I received my e-certificate?

 • You have completed every course you enrolled onto, including all of the assessments.
-Your order confirmation email sets out exactly what you need to complete for your specific course

 • Q: Why can’t I access my e-certificate?

-If you’re having problems viewing your e-certificate, make sure you have:
+If you’re having problems viewing your eCertificate, make sure you have:

 • An up-to-date version of Adobe Reader installed.
 You can download a free version here